Q:What are the requirements for entering the pageant?

 Q:What are the judging criteria and clothing requirements for the pageant?

 Interview- You will appear before the judges “panel style “.
-The procedure will have you standing at a podium in front of 2 panels of judges for 2 minutes each.
+The procedure will have you standing at a podium in front of 2 panels of judges for a minimum of 2 minutes each.
 The judges will use this opportunity to consider your personality and overall presence.
 This is your chance to impress each judge with your opinions, ability to communicate, and overall sense of self.
 They will not be looking for rehearsed answers.
 They will have your Final Biography Form to use as a reference, but questions may be asked on any topic.

 The most important thing to remember about the Personality Interview Competition is that it is ALL about your PERSONALITY!
 So when it comes to deciding what you will wear for this competition, allow your personality to influence your decision.
 Teen USA contestants are urged to wear whatever you feel is appropriate for an interview, with this thought; have fun with it while presenting yourself in a self confident manner (no jeans).
 USA contestants are urged to be more sophisticated with your wardrobe choices.